runger1101001/cy_serial_bridge/README.md

 This should allow you to access the serial bridge chip without any special privileges.

 Note, however, that the rules file is written for the driver default VID and PID values (see "Setting Up New Devices").
-If your device is using different VID & PID values (e.g. a factory new chip), you will need to update the rules file or temporarily run as root.
+If your device is using different VID & PID values, you will need to update the rules file or temporarily run as root.

+### Mac
+Using this library on a mac is simpler in many ways, because MacOS does not require any kind of permission or driver setup before you can use the serial bridge.
+You basically just plug it in and it works.
+Almost.

+Nearly everything will work out of the box, but there is one operation that will cause trouble: changing the configuration or type of a serial bridge which is currently configured as UART_CDC.
+To do this, cy_serial_bridge needs to connect to the manufacturer interface of the USB device.
+However, when in UART CDC mode, there will be a kernel driver attached to this interface which is providing the CDC USB serial port.
+This kernel driver needs to be detached in order for cy_serial_bridge to claim the CY7C652xx device and change its configuration.

+Ordinarily, libusb automatically handles detaching the kernel driver on most OSs, including MacOS.
+However, Apple decided to [restrict](https://github.com/libusb/libusb/wiki/FAQ#how-can-i-run-libusb-applications-under-mac-os-x-if-there-is-already-a-kernel-extension-installed-for-the-device-and-claim-exclusive-access) this API to processes with root permissions unless your code has a special type of certificate, one which they [don't even give out](https://github.com/libusb/libusb/issues/1014) to ordinary registered developers!

+So, it is currently impossible for cy_serial_bridge to reconfigure a device set to UART_CDC mode unless the Python process is run as root.
+Note that this only applies to reconfiguring the serial bridge when in UART CDC mode; you do not have to be root to send/receive data with the serial bridge in UART or any other mode.

 ## Setting Up New Devices
 When new CY76C65211 devices arrive, and you use USCU to configure them, they will get the Cypress VID (0x4b4), and can end up with one of several PID values (e.g. 0x0003, 0x0004, etc) depending on what model of chip they are and what mode they are configured as (I2C, SPI, etc).